 Last year I got a '92 Ranger, named Pearl.
 The car was perfect for me.
 I knew I wanted a Ford, I'd never finance, wanted an older boxy'er looking truck, and wasn't interest in any bells and whistles.
 I wanted a reliable beater basically:

-Pearl was perfect - and best of all I got the car from a retired on-the-side mechanic, who intended this to be his winter driver (oh, did I mention it's a 4x4, take that old man winter).
+Pearl was perfect - and best of all I got the car from a retired on the side mechanic, who intended this to be his winter driver (oh, did I mention it's a 4x4, take that old man winter).
 He put a lot of love and money into it: replaced the rusty box, coated the frame and underbody with "POR-15", new 4WD Shift Motor, new summers, alloy rims, etc..
-And on a side note: he was an amazing help while fixing, having every tool you could possibly need, and being great teacher and council when I ran into walls.
+And on a side note: he was an amazing help and source of information while fixing, being a great teacher/council when I ran into walls, having every tool you could possibly need, and the experience to help with the difficult things.
 Wouldn't of done all the work and learned as much as I did without him.

 Here's the break down of the work put in thus far: